Gabriela Teissier: Television

 In college, she acted in television commercials and played the role of "Terk" in Spanish in the Disney movie Tarzan, Acapulco H.E.A.T. and Cinemamotion.

 Her first role in news media was an anchor woman for MVS TV Noticias in Telerey, Mexico She came to the United States in the late 1990s when she was offered a job to anchor Edicion Especial Midday show on Telemundo Network.
 After Telemundo, worked for Univision as anchor of their midday show Escandalo TV for the launch of Unimas, formerly known as Telefutura network.
-She returned to California in 2003 and since then been the main anchor of the early morning news show, A Primera Hora on Univision's Los Angeles station KMEX-DT, formerly known as Primera Edicion.
+She returned to California in 2003 and became a co-anchor of the early morning news show, A Primera Hora on Univision's Los Angeles station KMEX-DT, formerly known as Primera Edicion.
+She currently anchors the primetime for Univision's Los Angeles station KMEX-DT.

 Radio

-Teissier is also one of the two morning radio show hosts of "Tu Voz En Los Angeles" on Univision's Los Angeles flagship talk radio station, KTNQ 1020 AM.
+Teissier was one of the two morning radio show hosts of "Tu Voz En Los Angeles" on Univision's Los Angeles flagship talk radio station, KTNQ 1020 AM.

 Achievements

 She received "Best News Anchor" award from the Los Angeles Press Club and has won six local Emmy Awards including Telly awards for her anchoring, reporting, producing and writing.

 Teissier received the "Excellence in Broadcast Journalism Impact Award" from the National Hispanic Media Coalition and has been recognized by the California State Senate and the City of Los Angeles for her significant contributions to the community through her stories on environmental, social and education issues.

 In 2015, Teissier became an alumna of Metcalf Institute’s "Change and the News Science Seminar: Planning for Rising Seas and Extreme Weather."

 In 2016, Teissier was awarded the Ohtli Award administered by the Secretariat of Foreign Affairs.

+On April 17, 2023, Teissier hosted a panel with the NAB President and CEO, Curtis LeGeytthe at the NAB Show in Las Vegas.

+On January 20, 2025, she represented Univision at the inauguration of Donald Trump as the 47th president of the United States which took place at the United States Capitol rotunda in Washington, D.C.